Alexander-guo/ese650-final-project/README.md

-# Learning in Robotics (ESE 650) - Final Project: Semantic Slam
+# Learning in Robotics (ESE 650) - Final Project: Semantic SLAM
 In this project, we incorporate semantic information extracted from object detection model YOLOv5 into the whole pipe line of stereo ORB-SLAM2 to associate the landmarks with semantic information.
 The position and semantic information from YOLOv5 are employed for landmark initialization and landmark semantic labeling.
 Meanwhile, a Bayesian